Ipouyall/RoutingProtocols/README.md

 The time complexity of the Distance Vector Routing Protocol (DVRP) is $`O(n^3)`$, where `n` is the number of nodes in the network.
 This is because of DVRP has the same time complexity as bellman-ford algorithm (which is $`O(V.E)`$ and $`E=O(V^2)`$)

+## Border Gateway Protocol (BGP)
+One moment while I search the internet...

+__ff__source[{"title":"Border Gateway Protocol - Wikipedia","url":"https://en.wikipedia.org/wiki/Border_Gateway_Protocol","favicon":"https://www.google.com/s2/favicons?sz=64&domain_url=https://en.wikipedia.org/wiki/Border_Gateway_Protocol"},{"title":"What is BGP and How Does Border Gateway Protocol Work?","url":"https://www.techtarget.com/searchnetworking/definition/BGP-Border-Gateway-Protocol","favicon":"https://www.google.com/s2/favicons?sz=64&domain_url=https://www.techtarget.com/searchnetworking/definition/BGP-Border-Gateway-Protocol"},{"title":"www.cloudflare.com","url":"https://www.cloudflare.com/learning/security/glossary/what-is-bgp/","favicon":"https://www.google.com/s2/favicons?sz=64&domain_url=https://www.cloudflare.com/learning/security/glossary/what-is-bgp/"}]__endsourceIn the Border Gateway Protocol (BGP), routers exchange routing information between autonomous systems (ASes).
+BGP is a path vector protocol that constructs an autonomous systems' graph based on the information exchanged between BGP routers.
+It is designed to be highly scalable and is used to maintain routing tables on the Internet.

+BGP routers establish connections with their neighbors, called BGP peers, and exchange routing information.
+Each BGP router maintains a routing table that contains the best routes to reach different destinations.
+When a router receives an update from a peer, it processes the update and, if necessary, modifies its routing table.
+The router then propagates the updated information to its other peers.

+Here's a high-level overview of how BGP works:

+1. BGP routers establish connections with their BGP peers.
+2. Each router maintains a routing table containing the best routes to reach different destinations.
+3. When a router receives an update from a peer, it processes the update and modifies its routing table if necessary.
+4. The router propagates the updated information to its other peers.
+5. This process continues until the routing tables of all routers converge to stable values.

+BGP is designed to be policy-based, allowing administrators to control the selection of routes based on various criteria, such as the AS path length, the origin of the route, or other attributes.
+This flexibility enables BGP to support various routing policies and ensures the stability and scalability of the Internet.

+### Time Complexity

+In the Border Gateway Protocol (BGP), routers exchange routing information between autonomous systems (ASes).
+BGP is a path vector protocol that constructs an autonomous systems' graph based on the information exchanged between BGP routers.
+It is designed to be highly scalable and is used to maintain routing tables on the Internet.

+BGP routers establish connections with their neighbors, called BGP peers, and exchange routing information.
+Each BGP router maintains a routing table that contains the best routes to reach different destinations.
+When a router receives an update from a peer, it processes the update and, if necessary, modifies its routing table.
+The router then propagates the updated information to its other peers.

+Here's a high-level overview of how BGP works:
+- BGP routers establish connections with their BGP peers.
+- Each router maintains a routing table containing the best routes to reach different destinations.
+- When a router receives an update from a peer, it processes the update and modifies its routing table if necessary.
+- The router propagates the updated information to its other peers.
+This process continues until the routing tables of all routers converge to stable values.

+One moment while I search the internet...
+In the Border Gateway Protocol (BGP), routers exchange routing information between autonomous systems (ASes).
+BGP is a path vector protocol that constructs an autonomous systems' graph based on the information exchanged between BGP routers.
+It is designed to be highly scalable and is used to maintain routing tables on the Internet.
+BGP routers establish connections with their neighbors, called BGP peers, and exchange routing information.
+Each BGP router maintains a routing table that contains the best routes to reach different destinations.
+When a router receives an update from a peer, it processes the update and, if necessary, modifies its routing table.
+The router then propagates the updated information to its other peers.
+Here's a high-level overview of how BGP works:
+BGP routers establish connections with their BGP peers.
+Each router maintains a routing table containing the best routes to reach different destinations.
+When a router receives an update from a peer, it processes the update and modifies its routing table if necessary.
+The router propagates the updated information to its other peers.
+This process continues until the routing tables of all routers converge to stable values.

+BGP is designed to be policy-based, allowing administrators to control the selection of routes based on various criteria, such as the AS path length, the origin of the route, or other attributes.
+This flexibility enables BGP to support various routing policies and ensures the stability and scalability of the Internet.

+### Time Complexity
+The time complexity of the Border Gateway Protocol (BGP) is difficult to determine precisely, as it depends on various factors such as the number of routers, the number of autonomous systems, and the frequency of routing updates.
+However, BGP is designed to be highly scalable and can handle large-scale networks like the Internet.
+The convergence time of BGP can vary depending on the network topology and configuration, but it generally `converges faster than other routing protocols like RIP or OSPF`.